Winter Meetings in Vancouver - Know Before You Go!

 - If you’re looking to add some rhythm to your Vancouver visit, the city’s music scene is at the ready.
 Jazz lovers should head to Frankie’s where they’ll find live music four nights per week.
 Looking for something heavier?
 Check out listings for the Commodore Ballroom and the Orpheum.

-- Vancouver’s winter festival schedule runs the gamut, from holiday celebrations and the Winter Solstice Lantern Festival, through to the multidisciplinary PuSh International Performing Arts Festival, and the JFL Northwest comedy festival, as well as Chinese New Year festivities celebrated among Vancouver’s sizeable Asian community.
+- Vancouver’s winter festival schedule runs the gamut, from holiday celebrations and the Winter Solstice Lantern Festival, through to the multidisciplinary PuSh International Performing Arts Festival, and the JFL Northwest comedy festival, as well as Lunar New Year festivities celebrated among Vancouver’s sizeable Asian community.

 - Watching sport in winter comes down to one thing: hockey!
 Check out the NHL’s Vancouver Canucks, playing at downtown’s Rogers Arena.
 If you’re not able to score tickets, the next best thing is to catch a game on the big screen, surrounded by local diehard fans.
 Try the Shark Club, The Charles Bar or The Blackbird.